Sidique Mussagi

 Sidique Sataca Ismail Mussagi (born 24 October 1993) is a Mozambican footballer who plays as a defender for GD Maputo and the Mozambique national football team.

 Career

+Mussagi's father Ismel Mussagi was a footballer with CD Maxaquene, and he also began his football training there.

 International

 Mussagi made his senior international debut on 23 June 2012, playing the entirety of a 1-0 friendly defeat to Vietnam.